 There are two types of fixed motor loads: Largest Motor and Other Motors.

 Use the Largest Motor field for the load of the largest motor on the circuit.
 It will be treated as a Single Motor load.
 If there is a single motor on the circuit, use this field.

-Use the Other Motors field for the load of all the other motors on the circuit.
+Use the Other Motors field for the sum load of all of the other motors on the circuit.
 It will be treated as a Multiple Motors load.